Outbreak of COVID-19 at Harborview Medical Center infects 10 staffers and 4 patients; 1 patient has died

 A COVID-19 outbreak in a surgical unit at Harborview Medical Center has killed one patient and infected three others.
 Ten staffers have also tested positive for the virus that causes the disease and are isolating.

-The patient died in the intensive care unit, said Dr. John Lynch, medical director of Harborview’s Infection Control, Antibiotic Stewardship and Employee Health programs.
-Lynch didn’t immediately know what date the patient died.
+The patient died Oct.
+8 in the intensive care unit, said Dr. John Lynch, medical director of Harborview’s Infection Control, Antibiotic Stewardship and Employee Health programs.

 Three patients who contracted the virus had been at Harborview for more than 14 days, which indicates they likely caught it at the hospital.

-Harborview is working to stem the outbreak and determine how the virus got into the surgical unit, Lynch said.
-“We’re going to need some time to determine whether it’s contained or not.”
+Harborview is working to determine how the virus got into the surgical unit, Lynch said.

 The surgical unit, which serves patients coming into and out of surgery after trauma, isn’t accepting new patients.
-Susan Gregg, a Harborview spokesperson, said the hospital would not disclose the specific name of the unit out of concern for patient privacy.
+Susan Gregg, a Harborview spokesperson, said the hospital would not disclose the specific name of the unit out of concern for patient privacy, but she said the outbreak is contained to that one unit.

 All 10 workers who tested positive are “recovering at home” and haven’t needed to be hospitalized, Lynch said.
 Thirty hospital staffers are quarantining after possible exposures, Lynch said.